Finite Admixture Models: a Bridge with Stochastic Geometry and Choquet Theory: Introduction

-\section{Introduction.}
+Given a finite admixture model whose components and weights are unknown, let the number of identifiable components be a function of the amount of data sampled from a known distribution on the unit simplex.
+We use techniques from stochastic convex geometry to find the growth rate of its expected value.
+In addition, when the components are known but the weights are not, we provide an application of the classic Glivenko-Cantelli's theorem that allows us to retrieve the Choquet measure supported on the identifiable admixture components.
+In turn, this gives us the identifiable admixture weights.
+Finally, we propose a novel algorithm that estimates the model capturing the complexity of the data using only the strictly necessary number of components.

+\section{Introduction}

-Finite mixture models go back at least to Pearson -- see e.g. \cite{pearson2,pearson1} -- and have served as a workhorse in stochastic modeling \cite{everitt,lindsay,mengersen}.
+Finite mixture models go back at least to \cite{pearson2,pearson1} and have served as a workhorse in stochastic modeling \cite{everitt,lindsay,mengersen}.
 Applications include clustering \cite{mclachlan1}, hierarchical or latent space models \cite{masyn}, and semiparametric models \cite{mcnicholas} where a mixture of simple distributions is used to model data that is putatively generated from a complex distribution.
-In finite mixture models, the mixing distribution is over a finite number of components.
-There are also many examples of infinite mixture models in the Bayesian non-parametrics literature \cite{antoniak1974,lavine1992,west94}.
+In finite mixture models, the mixing distribution is over a finite number of components; there are also many examples of infinite mixture models in the Bayesian nonparametrics literature \cite{antoniak1974,west94}.